dev-newton/insta-fe-solution/README.md

 ```

 ### Running the project
-Ensure you are in the root of the project and run
+Ensure you are in the root of the project and run the command below.
+If the page does not redirect to a browser after running the command,
+kindly open `http://localhost:3000/` on a browser.
 ```
 yarn start
 ```